Miracle-Fruit/kikeriki/lessons-learned.md

 ### Infrastructure

-* Neo4j community version does not support clustering and further Neo4j enterprise is complex to setup in docker, still we were able to make it run but didn't end up using it and instead using Cassandra.
 * Single Cassandra Docker container need a long time to startup and load the configuration (depending on the host system), to make sure it runs everywhere without crashing we implemented a health check in Docker Compose, this was not very easy as we had to determine the right parameters through trial and error.
 Additionally the containers have a restart always policy in case the crash.
 ```yaml
 healthcheck: